We are currently working with the Army to identify the best site on which to build the new museum.

 Yes, all serving Royal Artillery personnel will get free entry to the museum, and so will all Gunner veterans.

-Firepower was sited in an unattractive locality and stood in the middle of a building site for almost all of its 15 years existence, and it had to compete with two major military museums with free entry in London.
-There was little opportunity to bring visits to life with re-enactments, equipment deployments, armoured vehicle rides and blank firing, or immersive experiences such as the planned WW1 trench.
-It also occupied very old buildings which proved very expensive to heat and maintain, and veteran volunteers were not available in significant numbers.
+The site provided little opportunity to bring visits to life with re-enactments, equipment deployments, armoured vehicle rides and blank firing, or immersive experiences such as the planned WW1 trench.
+The museum also occupied very old buildings which proved very expensive to heat and maintain, and veteran volunteers were not available in significant numbers.
 Finally, for much of its lifespan many significant artefacts (including the Railway Gun and much of the Cold War and contemporary collection) were not available as part of the visitor journey.

 We are planning to hold two or three major events each year, and numbers will be kept relatively low, with daily attendances starting at around 1,000 and growing to 3,500.